tuckered/Tic-Tac-Toad/readme.md

 A colourful tic-tac-toe browser game.
 2 players take turns to try and get 3 coloured Toad heads in a row either vertically, horizontally or diagonally.

-The idea for this game came from a bad play on works.
+The idea for this game came from a bad play on words.
 It initially started as bright coloured, futuristic looking blocks but once the mechanics were written, I decided to run with the Toad theme for styling.
 Players use either a blue or red Toad head, and a Super Mario themed font and background complete the video game look.

 ## THE GAME AND THE RULES